Biancaalcantara11/Biancaalcantara11/README.md

 - 🔭 I’m currently working on Software Quality Engineering
-- 🌱 I’m currently learning Test automation with tools like Jira, Azure DevOps, and Postman.
+- 🌱 I’m currently learning Test automation with tools like Playwright, git, github with Visual Studio Code, .
 - 👯 I’m looking to collaborate on Quality assurance projects, automated testing.
 - 🤔 I’m looking for help with Practices in CI/CD, automation frameworks, and performance testing.
 - 💬 Ask me about Manual and automated testing, test case design, methodology (agile/Scrum).